American Options with Asymmetric Information and Reflected BSDE: RBSDE in an initially enlarged filtration

-\begin{proof} See \cite{Nichole}. \end{proof}
+\begin{proof} See \citep{Nichole}. \end{proof}

-It is clear from the preceding propositions that in case $f$ does not depend on $y, z$, the link between RBSDE and optimal stopping problem via Snell's envelope becomes very explicit.
-This is stated in the following proposition that is mentioned in \cite{Nichole}, but not proved.
-So we provide a proof in the sequel.
+It is clear from the preceding propositions that in case $f$ does not depend on $y, z$, the link between RBSDE and optimal stopping problems via Snell envelope becomes very explicit.
+This is stated in the following proposition that is mentioned in \citep{Nichole}.

-\begin{pro} Suppose that $f$ is an ${\F}$-progressively measurable process that does not depend on $y$ and $z$.
-Under the assumptions (vi), (v), and (vii), $Y+\int_{0}^\cdot{f_s ds}$ is the value function of an optimal stopping problem with payoff where $Y$ is the first component of the solution triplet of the RBSDE (\ref{BSDE}) with coefficient $f$ satisfying conditions (i) to (iii).
-Furthermore, for $t\in[0,T]$ the stopping time $\tau^{*}=\inf{\{s\in[t,T]: Y_s=L_s\}}\wedge{T}$ is optimal, in the sense \end{pro} \begin{proof} According to Proposition \ref{dovomi}, for this RBSDE, there exists a unique solution $\{(Y_t,Z_t,K_t);\ {0 \leq t \leq T}\}.$ Then by Proposition \ref{avali}, $Y$ possesses a representation by a Snell envelope.
-More precisely, for $t\in[0,T]$
+\begin{pro} Suppose that $f$ is an ${\F}-$progressively measurable process that does not depend on $y$ and $z$.
+Under the assumptions (i), (ii*), and (iii), $Y+\int_{0}^\cdot{f_s ds}$ is the value function of an optimal stopping problem with payoff where $Y$ is the first component of the solution triplet of the RBSDE (\ref{BSDE}) with coefficient $f$.
+Furthermore, for $t\in[0,T]$ the stopping time $\tau^{*}=\inf{\{s\in[t,T] : Y_s=L_s\}}\wedge{T}$ is optimal, in the sense \end{pro}